-- Develop community engagement plans for projects to ensure an opportunity is provided for all potentially impacted parties to make concerns known. - Provide multiple opportunities for stakeholders to provide input on projects (before they are planned, while they are being planned and before construction). - When significant changes or impacts are anticipated as a result from a proposed project, a community advisory group may be established to ensure representative stakeholders have a role in mitigating impacts.
+- a.
+Develop community engagement plans for projects to ensure opportunity is provided for all potentially impacted parties to make concerns known. - b.
+Provide multiple opportunities for stakeholders to provide input on projects (before they are planned, while they are being scoped or planned and during design). - c.
+When significant changes or impacts are anticipated as a result from a proposed project, a community advisory group may be established to ensure representative stakeholders have a role in mitigating impacts.